 But if you vape a couple of puffs every few hours, you might be able to milk the coil’s lifespan to a month or so.

 Then there is the type of e-juice used.
 Some e-juice can gunk up a coil quickly, thereby reducing its lifespan.
 Pure VG can gunk up wicks and coils reasonably quickly.

-If you do your own coils, you can simply replace the wick and dry burn the coil to remove excess gunk.
+If you do your own coils, you can replace the wick and dry burn the coil to remove excess gunk.
 But if you are using disposable coil heads, expect to swap them out reasonably regularly.

 Sweet flavours can also gunk up coils fast, as do tobacco-based flavours.
-That makes up more than half of e-juice flavours available out there.
+That makes up more than half of the e-juice flavours available out there.

-So if you think you can work around it by choosing non-sweetened, non-VG, non-tobacco flavours, you will find your vaping pleasure greatly reduced.
+So if you think you can work around it by choosing non-sweetened, non-VG, non-tobacco flavours, you will find your vaping pleasure significantly reduced.

 After all, aren’t the flavours the best part of vaping?

 Wattage & Cloud Chasers

 Finally, the wattage.
 High wattage users will find they’ll need to change their coils more frequently than others.
 If you are a cloud chaser, there’s no avoiding this.

 But if you are a nicotine junkie, you can get away with vaping at low wattages, around 7 to 10 watts.
 This range is excellent for long-lasting coils.

 If you vape at high wattages, use pure VG, prefer sweet tobacco-based flavours, and are a chain vaper, I’ll be surprised if your coil lasts more than a few days.

 Of course, a combination of all the above determines a coil’s life span.
 If you vape at high wattages, use pure VG, prefer sweet tobacco-based flavours, and are a chain vaper, I’ll be surprised if your coil lasts more than a few days.

 When to Change Vape Coils

 When your coil has snapped or when it has started to produce less flavour each passing day, that’s when you know it is due for a change.
 The usual time frame is between a week and a month.

 If clouds produced are weak and it tastes hot and dry, then your coil need replacing